hashgraph/hedera-json-rpc-relay/docs/design/additional-endpoints.md

 ### Performance Considerations

-1. Possibly restrict the number of logs returned by the MN to a maximum of 10000
+1. Possibly restrict the number of logs returned by the MN to a maximum of 100 (as is the MN limit)
 2. Possibly restrict the block range to a maximum of 10000 blocks

 ### Security Considerations